LucasMonastirsky/count-covid-tweets/README.md

-This Azure Function utilizes the Tweepy API to query every single tweet containing the #COVID19 hashtag.
+This Azure Function utilizes the Tweepy API to query every single tweet containing the #COVID19 hashtag in a given day.
 It then stores each tweet's ID, text, and creation date in a .CSV file which is uploaded to Azure Storage.

 ## Instructions